Help reform Ottawa's Boulevard Bylaws to build biodiversity and protect pollinators!

 • improve physical and mental health by connecting people more directly with natural environments

-By working together, we can help expand biodiversity in Ottawa and protect our native species, which will help protect our planet and our kids!
+By working together, we helped expand biodiversity in Ottawa and protected our native species, leading to a healthier planet for our kids!

 Here's CBC coverage of the issue from July 13, 2022 [Note - this issue will not be addressed with the current bylaw revisions due to the 1m setback requirement.